lubianat/technotype/manuscript.md

 "Dendritic cells" is one of the cell types most thoroughly modelled by Cell Ontology. [@doi:10.1186/1471-2105-10-70] [@doi:10.1016/j.jbi.2010.01.006].
 The current natural language definition of dendritic cell ([CL_0000451](http://purl.obolibrary.org/obo/CL_0000451)) states that a dendritic cell is "A cell of hematopoietic origin, typically resident in particular tissues, specialized in the uptake, processing, and transport of antigens to lymph nodes for the purpose of stimulating an immune response via T cell activation.
 These cells are lineage negative (CD3-negative, CD19-negative, CD34-negative, and CD56-negative)."
 The structured definitions are derived from the leukocyte ([CL_0000738](http://purl.obolibrary.org/obo/CL_0000738)) definition, which defines such cells as "achromatic cell of the myeloid or lymphoid lineages capable of ameboid movement."
 These definitions are not reconcilable to the "dendritic cells" studied by Villani et al's .
 We have no way of knowing if the cells in their work are "typically resident in particular tissues", "achromatic" or "capable of ameboid movement".
 That might sound pedantic, but the logical requirements of computational systems leads to both [biocurators](https://www.biocuration.org/community/biocuration-generic-job-description/) and  [computers](https://eloquentjavascript.net/00_intro.html) being seen as pedantic.
 This high level of precision is necessary to accurately depict not only the complexities of cell types, but the complexities of research settings.

 ![ Conceptualization of a set of the cell types in Villani et al, 2017 [@doi:10.1126/science.aah4573].
 The depicted cell types were manually curated from the article, where they are either implicitly or explicitly mentioned.
-The set of cell types is not comprehensive, and represent only a small fraction of the concepts handled in the article.Identifiers for cell types are written in pseudocode based on the Turtle serialization for RDF knowledge graphs (https://www.w3.org/TR/turtle/) and represent valid URIs (described in the database https://celltypes.wiki.opencura.com/wiki/Main_Page).
+The set of cell types is not comprehensive, and represent only a small fraction of the concepts handled by the authors.
+Identifiers for cell types are written in pseudocode based on the Turtle serialization for RDF knowledge graphs (https://www.w3.org/TR/turtle/) and represent valid URIs (described in the database https://celltypes.wiki.opencura.com/wiki/Main_Page).
 URI: Universal Resource Identifier; RDF: Resource Description Framework.](images/villani_asdcs.png  ){#fig:villani}

 Even if we are not yet able to formally represent all the aspects that go into a cell type definition, we can use an explicit "natural language definition" property to define cell types.
 As David Osumi-Sutherland puts in a 2017 article about cell type classification, there is a "_mismatch between quantified logic, which records assertions about all members of a class, and the messy, noisy reality of biology and the data we collect about it._." [@doi:10.1186/s12859-017-1980-6].
 We do not need complex assertions to create a logically valid ontology of cell types.
 Taking as example in  figure @fig:villani, all cell types treated as "dendritic cells" in the literature are valid subclasses of  the dendritic cell archetype (ct:Q20).
 Such a subclassing system might lack the power to computationally check the validity of definitions.
 However, by the principle of minimal commitment [@doi:10.1.1.89.5775], it could already be be a suitable scaffold for representing experimental data (e.g from single-cell transcriptomics) and allow logically robust data integration.